cjoakim/azure-cosmosdb-cost-calculator/README.md

 size_in_mb:                  Specify the storage quantity in terms of MB
 size_in_gb:                  Specify the storage quantity in terms of GB
 size_in_tb:                  Specify the storage quantity in terms of TB
+size_in_pb:                  Specify the storage quantity in terms of PB
 max_historical_manual_ru:    Optional
 max_historical_auto_ru:      Optional